The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 Driving time: 1 hour and 45 minutes (135 km/84 miles) from Chillon Castle to Täsch

-Being an entirely car free town, unfortunately it’s not possible to travel all the way to Zermatt with your car.
+Being an entirely car-free town, unfortunately, it’s not possible to travel all the way to Zermatt with your car.
 But worry not, there is a solution!
-You can leave your car at a nearby town called Täsch from where you can take a train to Zermatt.
+You can leave your car in a nearby town called Täsch from where you can take a train to Zermatt.

 Once in Zermatt, you can get around on foot and via the cable cars that service the town.
 Since it’s a small town, you can basically stay anywhere and you’ll still be in walking distance from all the main highlights of the town.